grandjeanlab/shank3mrs/README.md

 We acquired single voxel PRESS scans in homologous brain areas—the cingulate cortex and thalamus—across three genotypes: SHANK3+/+ (wildtype), SHANK3-/+ (heterozygous), and SHANK3-/- (knockout homozygous).
 We imaged mixed-sex mice during adolescence (30 days post-natal) or early adulthood (70 days post-natal) using a Bruker BioSpec 11.7T scanner.
 We processed all spectral data using Spectroscopy Analysis Tools (SPANT), with rigorous quality control measures and visual inspection by two analysts.
 We compared metabolite concentrations using effect size analysis with unpaired Hedge’s g, examining how genotype affects metabolite levels in wild-type, heterozygous, and homozygous mice.

 ## Goals
-1. To uncover region-specific neurometabolic differences associated with autism by using the SHANK3 mouse model
+1. To document region-specific neurometabolic differences associated with the SHANK3 mouse model
-2. To test the effectiveness of alternative spectroscopy analysis software
+2. To examine the downstream metabolic consequences caused by Shank3 disruptions
 3. To bridge the gap between preclinical findings and human phenotyping

 ## Contributors